 Very infrequent bowel movements

 Some well fed breastfed babies may not poop for a week or ten days followed by a big clear out of plentiful soft poop.
 Because the poop is soft and there’s plenty of it when it comes, this is not constipation.
 However, although you may be told that this can be normal, it probably isn’t ideal.
 Your baby may be feeling uncomfortable after this period of time.
-The most likely cause of infrequent stooling, despite a good breast milk intake and weight gain, is a sensitivity to cows’ milk products coming from the mother’s diet, especially if accompanied with rashes and other symptoms of allergy 2.
+A potential cause of infrequent stooling, despite a good breast milk intake and weight gain, is a sensitivity to cows’ milk products coming from the mother’s diet, especially if accompanied with rashes and other symptoms of allergy 2.

 Babies who seem to be uncomfortable may be helped to poop by holding them in a more upright seated position e.g. over a toilet or potty.
 Baby can be held securely with their back supported against a parent’s chest and with a thigh held in each hand in a supported squatting position.
 Gravity and freedom from a nappy can help a baby open his bowels 3.